-I recently posted about Bill Buxton’s book, “Sketching User Experiences, so I thought I’d share an example on using these kinds of techniques on a recent project.
+I recently posted about Bill Buxton's book, "Sketching User Experiences", so I thought I'd share an example of how I used sketching techniques on a recent project.

 For this session, we used: